Lindork’s Lists – Q&A #29: Nisha Patel

 Originally published to newsletter subscribers on May 15, 2022

-The twenty-eighth person I’m profiling in my newsletter subscriber Q&A series is:
+The twenty-ninth person I’m profiling in my newsletter subscriber Q&A series is:

 Award-winning, disabled, queer spoken word author and artist: